youtube/cobalt/cobalt/site/docs/reference/starboard/modules/user.md

----
-layout: doc
+Project: /youtube/cobalt/_project.yaml
+Book: /youtube/cobalt/_book.yaml

-title: "Starboard Module Reference: user.h"
+# Starboard Module Reference: user.h
----

 Defines a user management API.
 This module defines functions only for managing signed-in users.
 Platforms that do not have users must still implement this API,